terefang/odd6rpg/lite/100-general.md

 ### Advantage/Disadvantage Rolls.

+When a dice pool is rolled at advantage or disadvantage the following steps are taken:

-* if the dice pool rolled is at Advantage, ignore any dice that come up as "1" and roll them again.
+* If the roll is at advantage, any dice that show a result of 1 will be rolled again and ignored, then add the second roll.

-* if the dice pool rolled is at Disadvantage, ignore any dice that come up as "6" and roll them again.
+* If the roll is at disadvantage, any dice that show a result of 6 will be rolled again and ignored, then add the second roll.

-Multiple levels of Advantage and Disadvantage cancel each other out, until only Advantage, Disadvantage or none remain.
+If multiple levels of advantage or disadvantage apply, they will cancel each other out until only one advantage, disadvantage, or none remains.

+> For example, if a character has advantage and disadvantage on a roll at the same time.
+> The final roll will be made without any level of advantage or disadvantage.

 ### Target Number and Penalty Dice

+To determine the final result of a roll, the following steps are taken:

-* if there is a TN subtract it from the Roll Result to give the Final Result.
+* If there is a target number (TN), subtract it from the roll result to obtain the final result.

-* if there are Penalty Dice roll them and subtract the sum from the Roll Result to give the Final Result.
+* If there are penalty dice, roll them and subtract the sum from the roll result to obtain the final result.

 ### Success Level

-The success level is established by dividing the Final Result by 5 rounded down.
+The success level is calculated by taking the final result of the roll and dividing it by 5, then rounding down.

 ### Taking the Average (ie. Defaulting)

-A character can "default" on the dice roll (ie. not require to roll it), if she has at least the amount of dice correcponding to the Target Number (reference "TN" vs "D" columns).
+Characters have the option to "default" on a dice roll if they have enough dice in their pool to automatically meet or exceed the target number (reference "TN" vs "D" columns) without rolling.

-Any penalty dice need to be subtracted from the dice pool before defaulting can be considered.
+To be able to default on a roll, a character's dice pool must have at least the same number of dice as the TN and the penalty dice must be subtracted from the pool before defaulting can be considered.
+If a roll is made at disadvantage, defaulting is not possible, the character needs to roll the dice.

-A character cannot "default" on the dice roll, if the roll is at Disadvantage.